SeanGriffin-Wellsky/csharp-collection-benchmarks/README.md

 * The interface is more than just a type change, **it's a behavior change**
   * Iterating through `IList` or `ICollection` is 10x slower than iterating through `List`
+  * The reason for this is `List.GetEnumerator` returns a List-specific concrete class with direct method calls while `IList.GetEnumerator` returns a generic `IEnumerator<T>` with virtual method calls.
 * Iterating over `IEnumerable` vs. `ICollection` is the same
 * Iterating over `IReadOnlyCollection` vs. `ICollection` is the same
-* Converting a `List` to a mutable array provides no performance benefit and duplicates the memory
+* Converting a `List` to a mutable array provides no performance benefit and duplicates the memory allocation
-* Converting the `List` to a read-only array vs. `IReadOnlyCollection` (`Array.AsReadOnly(data.ToArray)` vs. `List.AsReadOnly`) is nearly 40% faster but at the expense of duplicating memory
+* Converting the `List` to a read-only array vs. `IReadOnlyCollection` (`Array.AsReadOnly(data.ToArray)` vs. `List.AsReadOnly`) is nearly 40% faster but at the expense of duplicating memory allocation
-* Using `ImmutableList` is slow and uses 6x the memory
+* Using `ImmutableList` is slow and uses 6x the memory allocation
 * Iterating over `IImmutableList` vs. `IReadOnlyCollection` for `ImmutableList` is the same
 * Converting to and using `ImmutableArray` is faster than converting to and using read-only array with slightly less memory overhead _but only if not cast to `IReadOnlyCollection`!_